14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [Natural Copper wire](https://sunnyseaglassjewelry.com/products/turquoise-carnelian-earrings-in-copper-wire-wrapped-howlite-turquoise-dangle-earrings-rustic-jewelry-handmade-jewelry-gifts-for-women?variant=42904380473425)
     Availability: Available
     Price: $21.95 USD
-- [Ready Ship in 1 to 2 days, Aqua Blue  Opal Necklace, Lab Created Opal Tree of Life Jewelry,  October Birthstone Jewelry,](https://sunnyseaglassjewelry.com/products/ready-ship-in-1-to-2-days-aqua-blue-opal-necklace-lab-created-opal-tree-of-life-jewelry-october-birthstone-jewelry): This stunning aqua blue lab-created opal necklace features a dazzling teardrop pendant wire-wrapped in sterling silver.
-The Tree of Life design symbolizes wisdom, strength, and connection, making it a meaningful gift.
-Handmade with care, the synthetic opal shows beautiful rainbow colors similar to natural opals.
-The pendant comes on a sterling silver chain and is ready to ship in 1 to 2 days in a gift box.
-Celebrate October’s birthstone with this eye-catching and symbolic piece.
+- [Ready Ship in 1 to 2 days, Aqua Blue  Opal Necklace, Lab Created Opal Tree of Life Jewelry,  October Birthstone Jewelry,](https://sunnyseaglassjewelry.com/products/ready-ship-in-1-to-2-days-aqua-blue-opal-necklace-lab-created-opal-tree-of-life-jewelry-october-birthstone-jewelry): High quality lab created Aqua Blue opal necklace, hand wire wrapped with ‘925 sterling silver wire.
+It does come with sterling silver chain.
+A great gift for October birthstone ladies.
+Indulge in the beauty of this handmade opal jewelry piece, featuring a high quality lab created opal necklace with a stunning tree of life wire wrap design.
+The sterling silver chain offers a secure 18 inch length with a 2 inch extension, making it perfect for everyday wear.
+Fast shipping in 1-2 days! *The tree of life pendant measures 1-7/8 inch x 7/8 inch wide. *ABOUT SIMULATED OPAL: “Opal" originates from the Latin word “Opalus” It is called opal the “Queen of Gems” because it encompasses the colors of all the other gems.
+Opal symbolizes hope and purity.
+It is a gift granted by the heaven in bolts of lightning and unfolds the “Nature’s fireworks” before one’s eyes.
+Simulated /Synthetic opal has similar properties as that of natural opal.
+This opal has a beautiful rainbow like prismatic effect which revealed the beauty of Precious Opal.
+Sterling silver necklace featuring a luminous white opal Tree of Life pendant.
+This meaningful symbol represents growth, balance, and interconnectedness.
+October's birthstone, opal is believed to enhance creativity and emotional clarity.
+A beautiful reminder of your connection to nature and personal strength.
-  Updated: 2025-10-24T16:36:17Z
+  Updated: 2025-11-01T22:52:45Z
   Vendor: Sunny Sea Glass Jewelry
   Product Type: Wire wrapped necklace
   Availability: Available